harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 > - $P$ is a finite set of __production rules__ in the form $left \to right$, where both $left$ and $right$ are sequences of elements belonging to the two sets above
 > - $S \in N$ is a __start symbol__

+Conventions:
+- capital latin letters denote variables
+- small latin letters denote strings of terminals
+- small greek letters denote strings in $(\Sigma \cup N)*$

-_Derivation_ consists in starting from $S$ and applying rules by replacing symbols on their $left$ sides with symbols on the respective $right$ sides, stopping when there are no more variables.
+In the context of FGs, language are defined via __derivation__, which consists in starting from $S$ and applying rules by replacing symbols on their $left$ sides with symbols on the respective $right$ sides, stopping when there are no more variables.
+More precisely

+> A string _derives_ (resp. _directly derives_) another one if it can be rewritten as the second one via some series of rule applications (resp. via one rule application).

+### Normal forms
+It is sometimes useful to have a normal form for grammars.
+One such normal form is the __Chomsky Normal Form__.
+Its characteristics are:
+1. $\epsilon$-free
+2. productions in the forms:
+  - $A \to BC$
+  - $A \to a$

+Note that 2 makes it so that parse trees are binary trees!
+See LFC notes to know how to convert a grammar to its normal form.

 ### Chomsky hierarchy